 What is Oat Milk?

-While oat milk doesn’t pack quite the nutritious punch that whole oats do, there are still many benefits from sipping this creamy beverage.
+While this porridge grain turned beverage doesn’t quite pack the nutritious punch that whole oats do, there are still many benefits from sipping this cold, creamy drink.
 These include:

 - Lower cholesterol levels: A study conducted by the US National Library of Medicine showed this result through the regular consumption of oat milk for 5 weeks.

-- Fiber boost: 1 cup of my oat milk recipe contains 3.3 grams of fiber, 13.2% of the recommended daily intake.
+- Fiber boost: 1 cup of my recipe below contains 3.3 grams of fiber, 13.2% of the recommended daily intake.
 Use this as a base for a green smoothie, and your gut will be thanking you for helping to keep it regular.

-- Promotes heart health: The soluble fiber in oat milk is also excellent (and necessary) to keep hearts healthy
+- Promotes heart health: The soluble fiber in this easy blender based recipe is also excellent (and necessary) to keep hearts healthy

-Another reason I love blending my own oat milk is for the creaminess.
-I’ve noticed many coffee shops starting to use oat milk in specialty coffee drinks.
+Another reason I love blending my own like this is for the creaminess.
+I’ve noticed many coffee shops starting to use this beverage in specialty coffee drinks.
 This is due to its ability to foam and nicely thicken beverages.
-I’ve even created my own Cinnamon Dolce Latte recipe, which capitalizes on the oat milk cream factor.
+I’ve even created my own Cinnamon Dolce Latte recipe, which capitalizes on the cream factor.

-I even like using the leftover pulp left in the cheesecloth, from my homemade oat milk recipe, as extra fiber in some homemade granola bars, a smoothie boost, or dried and added to yogurt with berries.
-Zero waste and a whole host of extra health benefits.
+Now that I know how to make my own milk, I like using the leftover pulp in the cheesecloth from this homemade recipe, as extra fiber in some homemade granola bars, a smoothie boost, or dried and added to vegan yogurt with berries.
+Zero waste and a whole host of extra health benefits!

 Ingredients